Shilpi261985/P2_BiasMitigation_SyntheticData/README.md

     - Who is the sample population~~

 ~~- In Readme, describe contents of each (important) notebook.~~ -->
-### Tasks
-- Forward me info about timeline and requirements for writeup.
 - Finalize the job ad.
 <!-- - For now, stick to a single profession (accountant). -->
 - CV\Cover letter generation